arya-analytics/delta/docs/rfc/220517-cesium-segment-storage.md

 These changes ultimately result in a much higher write throughput for channels with high data rates (up in the hundreds of millions of samples per second for very large segments).
 This also means that cesium can ingest massive amounts of data in migration scenarios.
 The absolute limit for a segment is related to the maximum file size setting and the amount of memory available to the database.
-However, a more practical limit relates to the maximum message size of a segment that needs to be sent over the network.
+A more practical limit is defined by the maximum message size of a segment sent over the network (this is about 4 MB for GRPC).

-This so called 'elasticity' means that the throughput for a channel increases with sample rate.
-By adjusting other knobs in the database (such as debounce queue flush rate, batch size, etc.) we can tune the so called 'curve' of this relationship to meet specific use cases (for example, a 1Hz DAQ that has 10000 channels vs a 1 MHz DAQ that has 10 channels).
+This so called 'elasticity' means that the throughput for a channel increases with its sample rate.
+By adjusting other knobs in the database (such as debounce queue flush rate, batch size, etc.) we can tune the 'curve' of this relationship to meet specific use cases (for example, a 1Hz DAQ that has 10000 channels vs a 1 MHz DAQ that has 10 channels).

 # Channel Counts and Segment Merging

 A Delta node that acquires data is meant to be deployed in proximity to or on a data acquisition computer (DAQ).
 This typically means that a single node will handle no more than ~5000 channels at once.
-As a result, Cesium's architecture is designed to handle a relatively small number of channels per database when compared to its time series alternatives (e.g. timescaleDB, and influxDB).
+Cesium's architecture is designed with this in mind, and can handle a relatively small number of channels per database when compared to its alternatives (e.g. [TimescaleDB](https://www.timescale.com/), and [InfluxDB](https://www.influxdata.com/)).

 This is the main reason why Cesium allocates a large number of goroutines per query; the optimization lies in throughput for a single query which can write to hundreds of channels as opposed to many queries that write to a small number of